ShirLicht/Favorite-Links-App/README.md

        (*) To run the server : on the cmd run - 'npm run dev'

-    Client -
+    (C) Client -

            1. install Vue.js:
                 how to install:
-                    on the cmd run - npm install -g @vue/cli
+                    on the cmd run - 'npm install -g @vue/cli'

        (*) To run the client : on the cmd run -  'npm run serve'

+Input tests - no input is inserted and the inserted blank does not already exist in the list Assuming that input is entered correctly

+Input Validation:
+     1.Check that no blank\empty input is inserted.
+     2.Check that the input (link) that is entered does not already exists in the links list - there will be no duplicates.

+Assumptions:
+     1.In the case where input is inserted (the input is not empty) - the input is correct, ie a proper link is inserted.

 Operating Instructions: